MdArafatHKhan/Airport-Data-Analysis-Graph-Spark-Scala-On-AWS/README.md

 * Run and test the application on AWS

 ### The detail code is available as `graphXScalaAWS.scala` file
-### The code with output is available as markdown in `graphXScalaDatabricks.html` file
+### The code with output is available as markdown in `graphXScalaDatabricks.txt` file.
+Save it as `html` in local computer and open to see.

 # Sample Questions: (This project can be extended to answer other complicated questions)